AppertaFoundation/oe_installer/README.md

 If you require behat, then from the VM run the following command: sudo /vagrant/install/install-behat.sh

-If you require dev tools (eg compiling sass changes, running phpunit), you need to run: sudo /vagrant/install/install-devtools.sh

 RUNNING BEHAT BROWSER TESTS

 If you wish to perform browser tests, then follow these steps:
 1. log on to the main VM window as vagrant/vagrant
 2. From that terminal, run startx